ltn015/cse15l-lab-reports/lab-report-4.md

 The command ```javac -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar *.java && java -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar org.junit.runner.JUnitCore ListExamplesTests && git add ListExamples.java && git commit -m "finished" && git push``` is also a combination of many commands.
 First, it compiles all java files in the directory again, after the edit.
 Then, it runs the tests again.
 Then, it saves the updated ListExamples.java file and commits and pushes the changes with the message "finished".

+## Conclusion
+This lab gave me great insight into how to speed up my bash scripting using commands.
+Without being mindful of the time and keystrokes I normally use, it would take me much longer to complete basic tasks.
+I also learned how to edit text directly in the terminal using the *nano* command.